cortinico/cortinico.github.io/_posts/2019-11-05-calling-the-kotlin-opensource-developers.md

 Hi fellow Kotliners,

-Today I'm really excited to announce that a project I had in mind since a while is becoming reality: **The Kotlin DevRoom at FOSDEM**! 🎉
+Today I'm really excited to announce that a project I had in mind for a while is becoming reality: **The Kotlin DevRoom at FOSDEM**! 🎉

-For the first time, Kotlin developers will be represented at the **biggest European open source conference**, in Brussels on **February 1st and 2nd 2020**.
+For the first time, Kotlin developers will be represented at the **biggest European open-source conference**, in Brussels on **February 1st and 2nd 2020**.

 # About FOSDEM